 Editing Services

-I provide line editing and copyediting services.
+I provide developmental editing, line editing, and copyediting services.

 Line editing digs deep into sentence structure, continuity, and sometimes organization.
 It involves rephrasing and sometimes rewriting copy.